El Burgo

-El Burgo is a village and municipality in the province of Málaga, located in the autonomous community of Andalusia in southern Spain.
-It is located in the Parque Natural Sierra de las Nieves which was declared a Biosphere Reserve by UNESCO.
+El Burgo is a town and municipality in the province of Málaga, located in the autonomous community of Andalusia in southern Spain.
+It is located in the Sierra de las Nieves National Park, which was declared a Biosphere Reserve by UNESCO.

 In February they have a carnaval.
 Saint Augustine is celebrated at the end of August with traditional costumes, music, food and religious singing.